AT&T's Stephenson is backed into corner on T-Mobile

 "There would be little opportunity for AT&T to engage in a significant merger going forward if they lose this," said Nomura analyst Michael McCormack, who noted that a deal small enough to get past the regulators may not be enough for AT&T.

-For example, smaller operators Leap Wireless LEAP.O and MetroPCS Communications PCS.N are both regional players who would not have enough spectrum holdings to make a difference to AT&T, McCormack said.
+For example, smaller operators Leap Wireless and MetroPCS Communications are both regional players who would not have enough spectrum holdings to make a difference to AT&T, McCormack said.

 If the deal is indeed dead, McCormack said, the government would need to hasten its efforts to clear up alternative wireless airwaves to put up for auction.